List of Soul Reapers in Bleach: Hanatarō Yamada

 Hanatarō Yamada (山田 花太郎, Yamada Hanatarō) is the Seventh Seat Officer of Squad Four and leader of Relief Team Fourteen.
 Hanatarō is very timid and nervous, usually not thinking about what he is doing, and tends to be clumsy and easily duped.
 Despite his character, he is very talented in healing and treating, even displaying boldness at times, such as when as he risks his position as a Soul Reaper to help Rukia escape execution, and while healing Ichigo on several occasions.
 Instead of his zanpakutō, Hanatarō usually carries Squad Four's medical pack on his back, which he uses to heal others on the battlefield.
 Because he has strong relationships with Ichigo, Rukia and Renji, he is part of the reinforcements sent by the Gotei Thirteen to infiltrate Hueco Mundo and assist his fellow Soul Reapers in battle, presumably healing them once the battle is over.
 In Hueco Mundo, Hanatarō is assigned to Captain Byakuya instead of Unohana.
 While there, he is briefly injured by Rukia who was under Zommari Leroux's control at the time, but makes a full recovery and immediately resumes his duties.
 He is also known as the "Lil' Creepy Medical Kid".

 Though Hanatarō does possess a zanpakutō, named Hisagomaru (瓠丸), he tends to misplace it as he rarely needs to use it.
 When it strikes an opponent, Hisagomaru heals their wounds rather than causing them damage.
 A red gauge on the blade then fills depending on the severity of the healed wounds.
 Once the gauge is filled and it is released with the command "Fulfill" (満たせ, Mitase), Hisagomaru transforms into a scalpel and changes its name to Akeiro Hisagomaru (朱色瓠丸).
 In this state, Hisagomaru unleashes a reiatsu-based attack (similar to kidō or cero) equal to the severity and number of wounds that have been healed.
 The proportion of its strength, if enough energy is stored, is nearly strong enough to decapitate a Menos.
 However, upon releasing these energies, Akiero Hisagomaru retains its scalpel form, rendering it effectively useless in hand-to-hand combat.
 It can also release the existing amount of energy collected within itself prior to being completely filled, though this is only mentioned and never actually seen.
 It is also the only known zanpakutō to have different names in its sealed and shikai forms.

 Hanatarō was one of the selected higher officers ordered to transfer a partial amount of their own reiatsu to restore Ichigo's Soul Reaper power, although the order only applied to captains and lieutenants, implying that Hanatarō is on par with lieutenant level.

-He is voiced by Kōki Miyata in the Japanese version of the anime and Spike Spencer in the English dub.
+He is voiced by Kōki Miyata in the original Japanese version of the anime and Spike Spencer in the English dub.